 A great way to create a buzz around your business or client is to encourage customers or followers to pin pictures of themselves with their favourite products and tag you.
-You can then re-pin those photos onto a special board.
-This is a great way to show others how much your customers like you and also gives your fans that special recognition to win their loyalty.
+You can then re-pin those photos onto a particular board.
+It's a great way to show others how much your customers like you and also gives your fans that special recognition for winning their loyalty.

 Use Pinterest as a Focus Group

-Did you know you can allow other people to contribute to your own boards?
+Did you know you can allow other people to contribute to your boards?
 As long as they're a follower, you can add anyone under the 'Me+Contributors' function.
-This is a great way to collaborate and ensure lots of regular content.
+It's a great way to collaborate and ensure lots of regular content.
 For example, you might be a design studio with a network of five or six other freelancers – why not allow them all to pin on one board?
-It'll certainly keep things fresh and interesting.
+It'll certainly keep things fresh and exciting.

 See what others are pinning

 Want to know what people have been pinning about you?
-There's a really simple trick I'd love to share.
-Use the following URL to see what has been pinned, just swap your own website address with Creative Boom's... http://pinterest.com/source/creativeboom.com/.
+There's a straightforward trick I'd love to share.
+Use the following URL to see what has been pinned, swap your website address with Creative Boom's... http://pinterest.com/source/creativeboom.com/.